martysama0134/how-to-general/freebsd-tips/how-to-create-and-setup-an-ssh-key.md

 chmod 400 /root/.ssh/.authorized_keys
 ```

-The `RSAAuthentication` option is no more required and can be removed.
+The `RSAAuthentication` option is no more required and can be removed too.